yyou22/D3-Dimensionality-Reduction/README.md

 * First, pre-process the data by running `mnist.py` with the command `python mnist.py --method [pca/mds/tsne]`.
 This will generate a csv file of the dataset with reduced dimensionality for your selected method.
 Place all 3 csv files in the "staticdata" folder.

-* Then, navigate into "nodejs-started-code" folder and run `npm start` locally on your computer.
+* Then, navigate into "nodejs-started-code" folder and run `npm install` and then `npm start` locally on your computer.
 It should start a local web serve at http://localhost:8000/ .

 * Note: You will need to install NodeJS, pytorch & sklearn in order to run this code.
+Please also note that this web app does not work with NodeJS 16.
+In order to run the application, you may need to downgrade Node to an earlier version like NodeJS 14.

 ## External Resources